Observer Design over Hypercomplex Quaternions: CONCLUSIONS

 \section{CONCLUSIONS}

-We developed a characteristic-polynomial-free observer framework for quaternionic systems, centered on an observable companion realization that handles general quaternionic targets, and a quaternionic Ackermann formula restricted to real-coefficient targets.
-The method enables direct placement of right-eigenvalue similarity classes in the error dynamics and clarifies controller–observer duality over $\HH,$ with the companion-coordinate coefficient update accommodating noncentral coefficients, whereas Ackermann does not.
-Future work will extend the approach to multi-input and discrete-time settings.
+We developed a characteristic-polynomial-free observer framework for quaternionic systems, centered on an observable companion realization and a quaternionic Ackermann formula for real-coefficient targets.
+The method assigns right-eigenvalue similarity classes directly in the error dynamics and makes the \(^*\)-based controller--observer duality explicit; companion-coordinate updates accommodate noncentral coefficients, whereas Ackermann does not.
+Application-oriented quaternionic observers for four-channel systems are discussed in~\cite{SebekEUROCAST2026}, while related controllability companion-form and state-feedback results are developed in~\cite{SebekTACsubmitted2025}.